 It is no secret that we have seen a surprisingly huge boom in night vision technology.
-After all this is ultimately what won the war against Bin Laden all those years back.
+After all, this is ultimately what won the war against Bin Laden all those years back.
 There isn’t a fraction of doubt in my mind that had night vision not existed, we would never have been able to locate this now infamous terrorist.

 With such an exceptional piece of gear, it is no surprise that the United States of America have such strict policies regarding the export and use of night vision equipment in and around the states.

 There are currently 4 different grades on night vision available on the market.
-Generation 1 obviously being the older technology and Generation 4 being the most recent.
+Generation 1 obviously being the older technology and Generation 4 is the most recent.
 Generation 1 night vision is probably the most common, The reason – it is Cheap.
-While your average hunter and outdoor enthusiast isn’t exactly looking for complete military grade specs, they are looking for something that will enable them to see in the dark.
+While your average hunter and outdoor enthusiast aren’t exactly looking for complete military grade specs, they are looking for something that will enable them to see in the dark.

 Generation 1 night vision tends to be quite grainy and low quality.
 Taking one step up to Generation 2 see quite a huge difference in clarity and capabilities.